cybex-gmbh/transmorpher/README.md

 #### Generic workers

-Client notifications will be pushed on the queue `client-notifications`.
-You will need to set up 1 worker for this queue.
+Client notifications will be pushed onto the queue `client-notifications`.
+You must set up 1 worker for this queue.

+Email notifications will be pushed onto the queue `email`.
+You may set up 1 worker for this queue, if you want to send emails.
+See [Email notifications](#email-notifications) for more information.

 #### Scheduling